 In this counseling answer:

-• There is clear evidence in the Qur’an that it is his responsibility to provide.
+• There is clear evidence in the Qur’an that it is the husband’s responsibility to provide for the family.

 • Don’t approach him in a moment of anger.